Klipper3d/klipper/docs/Contact.md

 ============

 There is a mailing list for general discussions on Klipper.
-In order to send am email to the list, one must first subscribe: https://www.freelists.org/list/klipper .
+In order to send an email to the list, one must first subscribe: https://www.freelists.org/list/klipper .
 Once subscribed, emails may be sent to `klipper@freelists.org`.